This web page records the Standard Terms and Conditions that apply to Purchase Orders issued or revised on or after 9 November 2023.

 Personal Information has the meaning given to that term in the Privacy Act 1988 (Cth).

-Premises means premises owned, leased or otherwise occupied by an NBN Entity.
+Premises means premises owned, leased or otherwise occupied by nbn.

 Related Body Corporate is defined in the Corporations Act 2001 (Cth).

 Resources means Personnel, plant, vehicles, equipment, premises, facilities, software, hardware, Work Products, procedures, processes, and other resources.

 (a) nbn Data; and